Do you feel like your Pinterest strategy isn’t bringing the results you need?

 So, what this means for you:

-To build a solid Pinterest strategy, you need to think of it as a search engine.
+To build a solid Pinterest marketing strategy, you need to use Pinterest like a search engine.
 We’ll come back to this in a bit.

 If you’re using Instagram or Twitter to grow your blog traffic, you know how important it is to post frequently.
-Your posts and tweets have a super short lifespan, so you need to publish something new daily.
+Your posts and tweets have a short lifespan, so you need to share new posts daily.

 Your readers scroll through tons of fresh content every day.
-Most often, they don’t see posts older than a few days – tops.
+Most often, they don’t see posts older than a few days.

 It never happens that an old post from six months ago takes off, right?